Medium

 You had an allergic reaction to any vaccine.
 You may still be vaccinated with JYNNEOS, but your provider may need to observe you for 30 minutes after you get vaccinated to make sure you don’t develop an allergic reaction.

-Talk to your healthcare provider if you had an allergic reaction to the antibiotics gentamicin or ciprofloxacin, or chicken or egg protein.
+Talk to your healthcare provider if you had an allergic reaction to antibiotics, or chicken or egg protein.

 How the vaccine is given